The dissertation: a substantive work

-We encourage two other types of dissertation; case study-based, and in entrepreneurship, regarding an in-depth study of a company .
-We also permit the inclusion of a video in the dissertation work, as this format is increasingly widely accepted by major scientific associations.
+We encourage two other types of dissertation; case study based, and in entrepreneurship, regarding an in-depth study of a company .
+We also allow the inclusion of a video in the dissertation work, as this format is increasingly accepted by major scientific associations.

 A dedicated platform